JannikWibker/proseminar-kaslr/slides/kaslr-talk.md

 - Entropy
 - Address ranges
 - Separation of kernel and modules
-  - Windows and Linux separate them; MacOS does not
+  - Windows and Linux separate them; macOS does not

 ---